 “In reality, the only way we are going to be able to maintain the treasure that Tumamoc Hill is today is with the help and care of those that come here,” explains Wilder.
 “And that is totally doable.
 This program is all about channeling the incredible amount of good energy and stong connections we have to this space.”

 Desert Lab staff estimate they need 60 stewards in order to have people present during peak walking hours.
 Given the thousands of people that walk Tumamoc Hill, they are optimistic they will receive enough applications to make the program successful.

-"Tumamoc Hill is a pillar of our community.
-It represents our past, present and future," said UArizona Vice President of Global Environmental Futures Joaquin Ruiz.
-"Coming together to be the best caretakers of this site we can be is a needed and natural step."
+“Tumamoc Hill is a pillar of our community.
+It represents our past, present and future," says UArizona Vice President of Global Environmental Futures Joaquin Ruiz.
+"Coming together to be the best care takers of this site we can be is a needed and natural step.”